 “I was torn because on one hand, I need that money.
 I need to provide for my children, but on the other hand, I didn’t feel it was right because the teacher had promises made to them that haven’t been fulfilled yet," Cross said.
 "They’ve had my back through different things that have happened and I want to have their back.
 I think if we’re trying to teach our children to negotiate with each other and overcome obstacles then we all need to work together and keep working together until we get an answer.”

 Contract negotiations between teachers and the school board resumed on Wednesday, Oct.
 9 at 5 p.m.

 Teachers also held a prayer vigil for the students and schools at 5:30 p.m. on Wednesday.

 Some events were coordinated by Murphysboro teachers and local entities for students during the strike.
 Events included reading day in the park, a planetarium road trip, family movie day and a college help day.

-The two sides cannot meet on an agreed upon percentage of increase in teachers’ salary.
+The two sides could not meet on an agreed upon percentage of increase in teachers’ salary.